Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/0_character.md

 For each `addZone` tag used, an instance of the Chara will be spawned there.
 For example, `addZone_lumiest,addZone_little_garden,addZone_specwing,addZone_*` will make sure all three selected zones plus a random zone will have this character spawned (as duplicates).

 ::: warning
-Starting from CWL 1.20.11, previous tags `addAdvZone_TypeName` are now deprecated by the `addZone_alias` tags shown above, but still accepted.
+Starting from CWL 1.20.11, previous tags `addZone_TypeName` are now deprecated by the `addZone_alias` tags shown above, but still accepted.
 ![spawn_ex](./assets/spawn_chara.png)
 :::